-Tendenci is an open source web application that SENDS email through a properly configured smtp relay set up by your network administrator.
-Tendenci can also poll for email on another email server.
+Tendenci is an open source SaaS AMS system that SENDS email through a properly configured smtp relay.
+This is set up by your network administrator.***

 Webmasters check the following: